podgorniy/dispatcher/readme.md

 Flower: makes things work together

 #Rationale

+Managing events in large systems sucks.
+Flower makes this problem less noticable.
 Flower targets simplifying development and support of module interactions by following ideas:

   - Modules should know nothing about each other.
 Modules describe only requirements and reactions on events.
   - Events used for "push" model data flow, when data consumed by subscribers.